How Much Does Property Management Cost?

 Vacancy Fees

-Some property managers charge vacancy fees, especially if your rental remains unoccupied for an extended period.
+Some property management companies charge vacancy fees, especially if your rental property remains unoccupied for an extended period and fails to have rent collected.

-While not universally applied, this fee can serve as compensation for the manager’s time in keeping the property secure, maintaining it during the vacancy, and actively marketing it for rent.
+While not universally applied by all companies, this fee can serve as compensation for the property manager’s time in keeping the vacant property secure, managing it during the vacancy, and actively marketing it for rent.

-Vacancy fees are sometimes controversial, as owners may feel penalized for an empty unit.
-It’s important to clarify if your property manager charges such a fee and under what circumstances.
-In some cases, the fee may only apply after a set number of days without a tenant.
+The fees are sometimes controversial, as owners may feel penalized for a vacant property and are already at a monthly loss as they are no longer collecting rent.
+It’s important to clarify if your property manager charges a fee and under what circumstances.
+In some cases, the property manager's fee may only apply after a set number of days without rent collection from a tenant.

 Advertising Costs

-Marketing your rental property is essential for attracting qualified residents.
+Marketing your rental property is essential for attracting qualified tenants.

-Some property management companies include advertising costs in their leasing fees, while others treat them as a separate line item.
+Most property management companies may include advertising costs in their leasing fees, while other management companies charge them as a separate flat fee.

-Advertising may involve online listings, social media advertisements, professional photography, virtual tours, and even paid ads on rental platforms.
+Additional services and fees for advertising may involve managing online listings, social media advertisements, professional photography, virtual tours, and even paid ads on rental platforms.

 Inspection Fees

 Regular property inspections help protect your investment and ensure that lease terms are being followed.
-Some property management companies conduct move-in, move-out, and mid-lease inspections as part of their core services.
+Most property management companies manage move-in, move-out, and mid-lease inspections as part of their core services.

-Others charge additional fees for these visits, especially if they include detailed documentation or photo reports.
+Others charge additional property management fees for these visits, especially if they include detailed documentation or photo reports by the property manager.

 Eviction Fees